- Sunday 28th April -

 On Monday 6th of May at 7pm, we will host guitarist Geoff Robb and luthier Richard Osbourne.
 Geoff will play original guitar music inspired by trees.
 His style is influenced by classical and Celtic traditions and his love for the natural world is evident in the intricate and beautiful compositions that he plays.
 Richard will talk about his craft and how this age-old tradition uses the materials from trees to create the delicate instruments which eventually resound in the music that they inspired, and thus producing a circle of creativity that begins as a seed in the earth and ends as a final sonorous note in the ether.

-Words by Greg Fisher
+Words and photographs by Greg Fisher